Board Nominee Bios

 He is a sports enthusiast who enjoys running, baseball, tennis, and golf.
 He resides in Connecticut with his wife, Pam, and their two sons.

-Vivek Shah is CEO of Ziff Davis, a leading digital media company specializing in the gaming, technology and men's lifestyle categories, reaching over 117 million unique visitors per month.
-Ziff Davis sites include IGN, PCMag, AskMen, ComputerShopper, ExtremeTech, Geek, LogicBuy, TechBargains and Toolbox.
-Ziff Davis also operates NetShelter, the largest community of technology publishers dedicated to consumer electronics, computing and mobile communications.
+Vivek Shah is CEO of Ziff Davis, a leading digital media company specializing in the gaming, technology and men's lifestyle categories, reaching over 100 million unique visitors per month.
+Ziff Davis sites include IGN.com, PCMag.com, AskMen.com, ComputerShopper.com, ExtremeTech.com, Geek.com, LogicBuy.com, TechBargains.com and Toolbox.com.
 Ziff Davis B2B is a leading provider of online research to enterprise buyers and high-quality leads to IT vendors.

-Shah was formerly group president, digital at Time Inc., overseeing its news, business and sports properties.
-Shah served as president of the Fortune/Money Group, which included the magazines Fortune, Money and Fortune Small Business and the website CNNMoney.com.
-Prior to that, Shah served as president of digital publishing of the group where he oversaw the launch of CNNMoney.com.
+Shah was formerly group president, digital at Time Inc., overseeing its news, business and sports properties, including Time.com, Life.com, CNNMoney.com, SI.com, FanNation.com, Golf.com and SIKids.com.
+Prevously, Shah served as president of the Fortune/Money Group, which included the magazines Fortune, Money and Fortune Small Business and the website CNNMoney.com.

 Shah has been named Online Publisher of the Year by MIN, Innovator of the Year by BtoB’s Media Business and inducted into MIN's Digital Hall of Fame.
 Shah was also named to Crain’s Forty under 40 list.
 He has a B.A. in political science from Tufts University.